Dheatly23/godot-wasm/README.md

   # Call to WASM
   print(instance.call_wasm("add", [1, 2]))

+  # There are many more methods of WasmInstance, including:
+  # - Trapping (signal_error/signal_error_cancel)
+  # - Epoch (reset_epoch)
+  # - Memory (too many to list here)
+  # See it's source code (src/wasm_instance.rs) for list.
 ```

-In the addon, there is a helper autoload `WasmHelper` to help you load WASM
+With the addon, there are many more helper scripts too:
-from file.
-See example for details.
+* `WasmHelper` : Autoload that contains many helper functions to load
+  WebAssembly code.
+* `WasmFile`/`WasmFileLoader` : Importer that automatically imports
+  WASM/WAT file.
+It also lazily compile and cache module.

 ## Potential Uses